-- 9. In consultation with the Bishop, the Postulant normally applies to the Diocesan School for Diaconal Formation, or develops an otherwise detailed plan for formation.
+- In consultation with the Bishop, the Postulant normally applies to an accredited seminary, or 9. develops an otherwise detailed plan for formation.
 No application is made to any seminary, or course of study initiated, without first securing the Bishop's permission. - 10.
-The Postulant is expected to correspond with the Bishop via Ember Day letters to be received by the office of the Bishop during the week following each of the four Ember days: the First Sunday in Lent, the Day of Pentecost, Holy Cross Day (September 14), and the First Sunday of Advent.
-Also, the Postulant is expected to notify the Bishop regarding significant life changes (i.e., engagement, significant illness or death of spouse or child, loss of employment, etc.). - 11.
-Upon admission as a Postulant, a "COM Partner" who is an active member of the COM will be assigned.
+The Postulant is expected to correspond with the Bishop via Ember Day letters to be received by the office of the Bishop during the week following each of the four Ember days: the First Sunday in Lent, the Day of Pentecost, Holy Cross Day (September 14), and the First Sunday of Advent.6 Also, the Postulant is expected to notify the Bishop regarding significant life changes (i.e., engagement, significant illness or death of spouse or child, loss of employment, etc.). - Upon admission as a Postulant, a "COM Partner" who is an active member of the COM will be 11. assigned.
 The Postulant is expected to meet regularly in person, by phone, or video conversation with the COM Partner.
 The role of the COM Partner will be to ensure the Postulant understands his/her responsibilities in the process and be a collegial connection between the Postulant and the Diocese.
 It is the Postulant's responsibility to initiate the scheduling of meetings. - 12.
 Upon the beginning of the program of formation, the Postulant meets with the COM every year at the February meeting and is expected to attend the Diocesan Convention that follows.
-The Postulant also ensures that current transcripts and an update to the Spiritual Autobiography (no more than 2 pages) are received by the Office of the Bishop no later than December 31 each year. - 13.
-The Postulant must have physical and psychological examinations with professionals designated by the diocese.
+The Postulant also ensures that current transcripts and an update to the Spiritual Autobiography (no more than 2 pages) are received by the Office of the Bishop no later than December 31 each year. - Clinical Pastoral Education (CPE) is normally completed in the summer after the 1st year of 13. formation unless another plan is otherwise approved by the Bishop.
+No plans for the summers in between academic terms should be made before consulting the Bishop. - The Postulant must have physical and psychological examinations7 with professionals designated 14. by the diocese.
 All forms and instructions on how to schedule the examinations will be provided to the Postulant by the Office of the Bishop after admission to Postulancy.
-All completed forms and reports must be received by the Office of the Bishop during the summer of the 2nd year of the program of formation.
+All completed forms and reports must be received by the Office of the Bishop before the beginning of the 2nd vear of the program of formation.
 The individual is responsible for the first \$500 charge for the psychological tests and screening, and the Office of the Bishop will cover the remaining balance.

 Note: A Postulant may be removed at the sole discretion of the Bishop.
 The Bishop shall give written notification of removal to those listed in #8, above.
-The Bishop shall also not consider accepting as a Postulant any person refused admission as Candidate in any other Diocese, or who having been admitted, ceased to be a Candidate, until receipt of letter from the Bishop who refused admission, declaring cause.
+The Bishop shall also not consider accepting as a Postulant any person refused admission as Candidate in any other Diocese, or who having been admitted, ceased to be a Candidate, until receipt of letter from the Bishop who refused admission, declaring cause.8

-&lt;sup>5 Canon III.6.3(d)
+5 Canon III.8.3(d)

-&lt;sup>6 Canons III.6.3(e) and III.8.5(h)
+6 Canons III.8.3(e) and III.8.5(i)